Anish-Sethi-12122/py-dbms-cli/README.md

 ### 📤 Query Export System (Stable)
 - **Pluggable Export Manager**
+- - OOP implementation using `class`
 - **Supported formats**
   - CSV
   - JSON
 - **Predictable UX**
   - Default `exports/` directory if path is not provided.
-  - Timestamped filenames
+  - Timestamped filenames with username. eg.  `pydbms-export-root-2026-01-01_00-00-00.csv`
 - **Quoted paths supported**
-  - Spaces in file paths work correctly (as path parsing is implemented using `shlex` library).
+  - Spaces in file paths work correctly (path parsing is implemented using `shlex` python library).
 - **Non-fatal by design**
   - Export errors give a graceful reason for error, and never crash the session